Phisto/InfoBarKit-ObjC/README.md

 ### Manually

 If you prefer not to use Carthage, you can integrate InfoBarKit into your project manually.
-You only need to build and add the CoreAudioConverter framework (CoreAudioConverter.framework) to your project.
+You only need to build and add the InfoBarKit framework (InfoBarKit.framework) to your project.

 ## Usage